Safiaaaaa/YouthInTheCity/README.md

 We decided to focus on the correlation between infrastructure and child poverty.
 In what context do children leave in poverty?
 Does child poverty correlate with infrastructural deficit?
 To answer these questions, we turned to regressions.

 - Target (dependent variable): Child poverty
-- Features (independent / explanatory features): a selection of 10 infrastructural features (cultural institutions, schools and kindergartens, social housing, public housing, outdoor furnitures, parks and playgrounds, train stations, places for extracurricular education).
+- Features (independent / explanatory features): a selection of 10 infrastructural features (cultural institutions, schools and kindergartens, social housing, public housing, outdoor recreation facilities, parks and playgrounds, train stations, places for extracurricular education).

 * **Baseline: OLS Regression**
-    - Our baseline model was a regular OLS regression (we used Pysal spreg OLS model)
+    - Our baseline model was a regular OLS regression (we used <a href = "https://pysal.org/spreg/generated/spreg.OLS.html"> Pysal spreg OLS model<a>)
     - With an R2 from 0.36, it gave us fairly good results: we were able to explain 36% of the variablity of child poverty based on our selection of 10 infrastructural features
     - However, white test for heteroskedasticity was very significant, meaning our residuals where not randomly distributed, which violates a central assumption of an OLS regression and meant the calculated coefficients could not trusted.
     - Moran's I test on the regression's residuals was also significant, which meant residuals were spatially autocorrelated.